uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 All-in-One Security (AIOS) is a security plugin designed especially for WordPress, now brought to you from the team at UpdraftPlus.
 Customers love All-In-One Security because it’s easy to use, and it does a whole lot for free.

 All-In-One Security gives you **Login Security Tools**, to keep bots at bay and protect your website from brute force attacks.

-Our **Web Application Firewall** gives you automatic protection from the security threats.
+Our **Web Application Firewall** gives you automatic protection from security threats.

 **Content Protection Features**  protect what you’ve worked so hard to build; All-In-One Security eliminates comment spam and prevents other websites from stealing your content with features like iFrame prevention and copywriting protection.

 https://www.youtube.com/watch?v=CJvCTlVtazA

 #### Still on the fence?
 * We’re currently the **Only WordPress Security Plugin with a 5 Star user** rating across more than 1 million installs.
-* Our Security team try maintains a list of known exploits, building protections against them on priority basis for free and paying customers.
+* Our security team maintains a list of known exploits, actively building protections against them and releasing these as new firewall rules to free and paying customers, at the same time.
 * We’re already the world’s number one for backups, so you know you can trust us with the security of your website too.

 #### LOGIN SECURITY
 Protect against brute-force attacks and keep bots at bay.
 All-In-One Security takes WordPress’ default login security features to a whole new level.